apache/tvm-rfcs/rfcs/0046-module-based-model-runtime-for-aot.md

 }
 ```

-The AotExecutor then needs to accomplish the following to meet Module-based Model Runtime Interface:
+The AotExecutor is a runtime wrapper component around this function that needs to accomplish the
+following to meet Module-based Model Runtime Interface:

 1. Allocate input and output tensors as defined in the `run_model` function using the correct Device
    API.
 2. Provide a mapping from relay parameter name to positional argument.
 3. Invoke the generated TIR function and provide profiling.

+In the future, AOT will support heterogenous execution e.g. allocating tensors and driving inference
+on `DLDevice` other than `kDLCPU`.
+Note that to align this code generator with the sensitive
+environment present on a bare-metal microcontroller, the TIR top-level function intentionally
+presumes that the input and output tensors already live on the `DLDevice`.
+This allows the user to
+decide whether the AotExecutor generic runtime component will be used to fill input tensors or
+whether they prefer to handle this in their application (or e.g. through background DMA).

 ### Compiler ↔ Runtime Metadata